Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects: Introduction

 \section{Introduction}

-From medicine to marketing, algorithms are commonly used to guide decision making around personalized interventions.
+From\blfootnote{ SY and SF contributed equally to this research.
+SF, NS, EB and SW acknowledge support from NHLBI grant R01HL144555.
+All data access was performed by Stanford-affiliated co-authors; Google did not have access to the data.
+The analyses conducted with de-identified patient data were approved by the institutional panel on human subjects research at Stanford School of Medicine under protocol 46829.} medicine to marketing, algorithms are commonly used to guide decision making around personalized interventions.
 Some personalized intervention methods output a discrete intervention decision (often called a policy).
 However, the final choice of intervention for an individual is often informed both by predicted outcomes and additional considerations, such as cost or broader resource constraints.
-This motivates interest in other approaches that output a score that ranks individuals in terms of intervention benefit, providing a ``prioritization rule'' which can be used, together with other information, by decision makers in deciding a final policy.
-For this reason, we focus on prioritization rules in this work.
+This motivates interest in approaches that output a score that ranks individuals in terms of intervention benefit, providing a ``prioritization rule'' which can be used by decision makers, together with other contextual information, to design a final policy.

-A conceptually clear approach to develop a prioritization rule is to fit a heterogeneous treatment effect model that estimates the benefit of the intervention for each individual based on their baseline covariates, and then prioritize individuals with the most intervention/treatment benefit.
-Recently, there have been considerable advances in methods for estimating the conditional average treatment effect (CATE) that can use data from a randomized (or appropriate observational) study to directly identify individuals most likely to benefit from an intervention \citep[e.g.,][]{hill2011bayesian,wager2018estimation,kunzel2019metalearners}.
+A conceptually clear approach to developing a prioritization rule is to fit a heterogeneous treatment effect model that estimates the benefit of an intervention for each individual based on their baseline covariates, and then prioritizes individuals with the most intervention/treatment benefit.
+Recent methodological advances for estimating the conditional average treatment effect (CATE) that can use data from a randomized (or appropriate observational) study allow data scientists to directly identify individuals most likely to benefit from an intervention \citep[e.g.,][]{hill2011bayesian,wager2018estimation,kunzel2019metalearners}.
 In principle, accurately estimated CATE-based rules would be the gold standard for intervention selection and prioritization \citep{manski2004statistical}.
 However, learning good CATE-based rules in practice requires either running a large randomized experiment or designing a comparable quasi-experimental study, both of which involve considerable expense and effort.